AveekGoyal/gpt-powered-ai-finance-advisor/README.md

 ## Contributing

 We love contributions!
-Here's how you can help make the AI-powered FinanceGuru even better:
+Here's how you can help make the FinanceGPT even better:

 1. Fork the project (`gh repo fork https://github.com/0xmetaschool/ai-finance-advisor.git`)
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)